dafny-lang/dafny/docs/DafnyRef/Statements.md

 Examples of this form of assert are given in the section of the [`reveal`](#sec-reveal-statement) statement and in [_Different Styles of Proof_](http://leino.science/papers/krml276.html)

 An assert statement may have a label. whose use is explained in [Section 0.0.0](#sec-reveal-assertions).

+The attributes recognized for assert statements are discussed in [Section 0.0](#sec-verification-attributes-on-assertions).

 Using `...` as the argument of the statement is deprecated.